LittleBai25/LittleTiao/Applicant Analysis/README.md

 - **Competitiveness Analysis**: Upload a transcript image and get a detailed analysis of your academic competitiveness
 - **Program Recommendations**: Receive personalized UCL program recommendations based on your profile
+- **Web Search Integration**: Uses Serper MCP server to search for up-to-date information about UCL programs
 - **Prompt Debugging**: Fine-tune the prompts used by the AI agents to customize the analysis

 ## Requirements